yaki-bcit/doc-virtualbox/docs/create-ubuntu-vm/new-vm.md

 **Step 7**.
 In “File allocation and size”,

-  a.
-Note or change the location of the virtual machine system files;
+  1. Note or change the location of the virtual machine system files;
-  b.
-Make sure to allocate **at least 10** GB of disk storage for the virtual machine; more is better, but around 15 GB should be enough for most simple use cases;
+  2. Make sure to allocate **at least 10** GB of disk storage for the virtual machine; more is better, but around 15 GB should be enough for most simple use cases;
-  c.
-Click **Create** if you are ready to proceed.
+  3. Click **Create** if you are ready to proceed.

 ![Create Virtual Machine Dialog - File Location and Size](https://yaki-bcit.github.io/doc-virtualbox/docs/assets/VM-10.png)